pevalisuo/AML/README.md

 # AML
 Lecture notes and excercises for seminar course ICAT3190 Applied Macine Learning

+- THis material is also available in [Jupyter Book form](https://pevalisuo.github.io/AML)
 - You can download the lecture notes and excercises from here and run them in your own computer with [Jupyter](https://jupyter.org/)
 - You can also clone the whole repository in your own compure using `git clone https://github.com/pevalisuo/AML.git`